 A physical examination completed by a health care provider is required by Nebraska state law for all students entering school for the first time (early childhood or kindergarten), transitioning into seventh grade, or transferring into Omaha Public Schools from out-of-state.
-Required school physical exams are to be done on or after March 1 for the upcoming school year.
-A copy of the physical examination should be requested and provided to your child's school.
+Required school physical exams are to be done on or for the upcoming school year.
+The evaluation will examine for amblyopia, strabismus, and internal and external eye health, with testing sufficient to determine visual acuity.
 Parents/guardians may opt out of this requirement through a written waiver obtained at the school.